FS Class ETR 470: Original livery

 The original livery included green, black and blue horizontal stripes and red elements below the front, all on white surface, which covered most of the vehicles.

 Second livery

 This colouring consists of a blue wavy stripe on the side in silver colour, while the red elements were kept under the front from the previous livery.
-This livery is still used today, in some variations with the logos of the newer companies (ie CIS and FS.)
+This livery is still used today, in some variations with the logos of the newer companies (i.e. CIS and FS.)

 Third livery

-Hellenic train uses Etr 470 trains in Greece in new livery.
+Hellenic train uses ETR 470 trains in Greece in new livery.
+The car body is painted white with a grey stripe above the battery boxes, while the underskirt and the plows are painted black.
+A blue half-arrow starts from the first passenger window running down the length of the train and ends at the other end.
+Also, there is a red line which also runs down the length of the train, follows the cab slope and curves below the windscreen.
+Last, there is a black triangle that surrounds the side cab windows and a smaller blue triangle below those windows.